 “That is to say an infinity of successive felonious larcenies.
 If this is true as I believe it is, we Americans are the most thievish people that ever existed, we have been stealing from each other for an hundred & fifty years.”

-Read the entire article from the Tenth Amendment Center here.
+Read the rest of the article from the Tenth Amendment Center here.

 ↓↓↓ Also, please hit the “Like” (thumbs up) button below.
 Thanks! ~ Rand